 'Everything seemed normal, apart from the swastika'

 Later that year, I called Hall from my home base in New York.
-Eager to be invited into his home in Riverside, an exurb of Los Angeles, I asked about the monthly meetings he held there.
+Eager to be invited into his home in Riverside, beyond the Los Angeles suburbs, I asked about the monthly meetings he held there.
 He told me that they were planning to hold a baby shower for his wife Krista, a 20-something-year-old elementary school teacher, after the following month's meeting.